hammerlerobi/makethingstalk/README.md

 cd player && npm start
 ```

-To start and stop a video send a JSON object vai WS
+To start and stop a video send a JSON object

 ```
 //play a video